tomordonez/tomordonez.github.io/_posts/2018-07-15-r-tutorial-rstudio-data-analysis.md

 ---
 layout: post
 title: "R Tutorial with Rstudio and Data Analysis"
-author: tom
+redirect_from:
+  - /r-tutorial-rstudio-data-analysis.html
 categories: [Data Analytics]
 image: assets/images/1.jpg
 tags: [r, data science, data mining, data analysis]
 ---

-Last year I did some research about ozone levels and wrote a blog post about the <a href="https://www.tomordonez.com/best-time-to-run-according-to-science.html" target="_blank">best time to run</a> outside.

-This post is based on that research.
 This is an R tutorial with Rstudio and the data analysis from an ozone dataset.

 ## R tutorial with Rstudio